Element84/filmdrop-k8s-tf-modules/operations/Operations_Guide.md

 Note: Prometheus is automatically configured as the **default** data source.
 Therefore, if you want to see any metrics on any dashboard that use Loki as the data source, you will explicitly have to select Loki as the data source (if it is available) from the 'datasource' drop-down at the top of the dashboard.

+## Prometheus, Grafana, and Loki

+Prometheus is a time series database that runs atop a Kubernetes cluster and provides metrics and alerting for processes and events occuring in the cluster.

+Loki is a datastore optimized for efficiently holding log data.
+The efficient indexing of log data distinguishes Loki from other logging systems.
+Unlike other logging systems, a Loki index is built from labels, leaving the original log message unindexed- this is similar to Prometheus, which also uses labels to query time series metric data.

+The Grafana service is the front-end application used to visualize the data collected by Prometheus and Loki (in addition to any other data sources that are configured).
+Grafana provides a web interface with rich functionality for monitoring and alerting through the use of dashboards and alerting rules.

 ## Grafana dashboards

 Click on the 'Dashboards' icon (the four-squares) on the left-side menu.
 This will present a list of pre-configured dashboards.
 Each dashboard is composed of multiple panels, and each panel showcases one or more metrics that provide observability into the functioning of the K8s cluster.